Degree Administrators

 Student Employment

-The duties of a Teaching Assistant (TA) include assisting a faculty member in grading homework and quizzes, providing classroom and laboratory instruction, preparing apparatus or material for demonstrations, posting web-based materials, and conducting tutorials and discussion sections.
-TAs may also take on such tasks as ordering supplies for design studio projects, preparing class readers, contacting outside reviewers, reserving special lecture and jury spaces and securing audiovisual equipment.
+The duties of a TA include assisting faculty members in grading homework, quizzes, classroom and laboratory instruction, preparing apparatus or material for demonstrations, and conducting tutorials and discussion sections.
+They may also include tasks such as ordering supplies for design studio projects, preparation of class readers, contacting outside reviewers, reserving special lecture and jury spaces, securing audio visual equipment, etc. There is a mandatory TA training for all TAs at the beginning of every term.

-A full-time (100 percent) Teaching Assistantship is defined as 20 hours of work per week.
-Half-time positions (10 hours of work per week) are also available.
-Note that these positions are salaried rather than hourly jobs, so the number of hours required may vary slightly from week to week.
+A full-time (100%) TA pays $13,495 per semester and requires approximately 20 hours of work per week at the master's level.
+Half-time TAs (10 hours per week) are also available, with a corresponding rate of pay of $6,747 per semester and 8-10 hours of work per week.
+Note that these positions are salaried and not hourly jobs, so the number of hours quoted may vary from week to week.

-First preference for TA employment is given to students enrolled in graduate programs in the Department of Architecture.
-If no architecture graduate student is available or qualified for the position, next preference is given to undergraduate students enrolled as majors in the department.
-The online form is accessible here.
+First preference is given to students enrolled in graduate programs in the Department of Architecture.
+If no Architecture graduate student is available or qualified for the position, next preference will be given to undergraduate students enrolled as majors in the Department.

-RAs are compensated on the basis of the time devoted to research; the appointment generally carries a tuition component in addition to the salary.
-A full-time (100 percent) Research Assistantship is defined as 20 hours of work per week and carries full tuition.
-Partial positions are also available, with corresponding reductions in workload and remuneration.
+RAs are compensated on the basis of the time devoted to research; the appointment typically carries a tuition component in addition to the salary.
+A 100% graduate RA appointment includes payment of full tuition and a salary of $13,495/term for master's degree candidates, and $14,773/term for Ph.D. candidates.
+A 100% RA appointment carries an expectation of 20 hours of work per week.
+Partial RAs are also possible with a corresponding reduction in workload and financial remuneration.
 Note that these positions are salaried and not hourly jobs, so the number of hours required may vary slightly from week to week.

-Research Assistantships are funded through externally sponsored research projects and are generally scarce in architecture.
-However, Research Assistantships can materialize at any time.
-Occasionally, faculty members will advertise the availability of these positions, but generally students whose skills and interests are appropriate to a project will be contacted directly.
+RAs are paid directly through a sponsored research project and, in general, are scarce in Architecture; however, they can materialize at any time during the year.
+Occasionally, faculty members will advertise the availability of these positions by posting on the online job application system, but will generally contact students directly whose interests and skills are appropriate to the particular research project.

-Research Assistant salaries are set by the department in conjunction with Institute guidelines and are paid on the last business day of each month.
-The Institute is obliged to withhold federal and Massachusetts state income taxes, and the appropriate forms must be filed before payment can be made.
+RA salaries are set by the Department in conjunction with Institute guidelines and are paid at the end of each month.
+The Institute is obliged to withhold Federal and Massachusetts State income taxes, and the appropriate forms must be filed before payment can be made.

 Hourly Positions